ivan-kleshnin/spacy-benchmarks/README.md

 ## LG -> MD and TRF -> LG

 The idea is to train MD model on LG result labels and LG model on TRF result labels, instead of MD -> MD and LG -> LG.
+The assumption is that, perhaps, result of larger models are more systematic and provide better inputs to learn from.

 ### Results

 - Slight improvement for LG -> MD (in comparison to MD), slightly worse than LG -> LG.
 - Slight worsening for TRF -> LG, explainable by the fact that TRF relies on completely different tokenization layer.

 ## Larger Pretraining